lascam-UFU/CookFrame/README.md

  ![Alt Text](https://github.com/lascam-UFU/CookFrame/blob/master/Metamodelo.png)

-A Cookbook is composed of several recipes (item B), one for each desired feature of the instantiated application.
-The recipes are composed of activities for implementing the respective feature (item C).
-There are four main activities organized within an index for each one of them: (C1) implementation of hot-spot interfaces; (C2) direct subclassing of hot-spot classes; (C3) creation of collaborations with hot-spot classes; (C4) indirect subclassing  of hot-spot classes by transitive inheritance.
+A Cookbook (as shown in Figure 1) is composed of several recipes (item B), one for each desired feature of the instantiated applications.The recipes are composed of activities for implementing the respective feature (item C).
+There are four main activities organized within an index for each one of them: (C1) implementation of hot-spot interfaces; (C2) direct subclassing of hot-spot classes;
+(C3) creation of collaborations with hot-spot classes; (C4) indirect subclassing  of hot-spot classes by transitive inheritance.
-This information is complemented by activities that occur within methods (item D), such as: (D1)  a list of methods from the hot-spot class to invoke;  (D2) a list of methods from the hot-spot class to override; and/or (D3) instantiation of hot-spot class; These activities (C) and methods (D) are enriched with documentation items (item E) about hot-spot classes or methods: (E1) signature of one class declaration example that uses the hotspot; (E2) code comments on the hot-spot or;  (E3) occurring design patterns; and, (E4) code examples of classes in existing instantiations that use those hot-spots classes or methods
+This information is complemented by activities that occur within methods (item D), such as: (D1)  a list of methods from the hot-spot class to invoke;  (D2) a list of methods from the hot-spot class to override; and/or (D3) instantiation of hot-spot class; These activities (C) and methods (D) are enriched with documentation items (item E) about hot-spot classes or methods: (E1) signature of one class declaration example that uses the hotspot; (E2) code comments on the hot-spot or;  (E3) occurring design patterns; and, (E4) code examples of classes in existing instantiations that use those hot-spots classes or methods.

 Table I presents an excerpt of  the recipe **Remove a Figure**.
 This is a real recipe content of the JHotdraw framework (http://www.jhotdraw.org/), and  one of the features of this framework is the possibility to define a new type of geometric figure and